Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 • Stalker (1979) is a science fiction thriller that uses the term “stalker” in a different way, using it to describe a man who prospects and smuggles alien artifacts.
 Despite not being a “stalker” movie in the same way as other films in the list, Stalker is absolutely worth watching.

-• Still of the Night (1982), a mystery thriller, stars Roy Scheider (Jaws) as a Manhattan psychiatrist who realizes he’s being followed by someone who has malicious intentions.
+• Still of the Night (1982) a mystery thriller starring Roy Scheider as a Manhattan psychiatrist who realizes he’s being followed by someone who has malicious intentions.

-• Blind Date (1990) is an erotic thriller about a porno theater and a stalker.
+• Blind Date (1990) is an erotic thriller about an adult theater and a stalker.

 • Body Puzzle (1992) (aka “Misteria“) is an Italian thriller where stalking plays an important part.

-• Eye of the Stalker (1995) is based on a true story, and it is about a photography student who is stalked by a law professor from her school.
+• Eye of the Stalker (1995) based on a true story about a photography student who was stalked by a law professor from her school.

 • Fear (1996) Mark Wahlberg plays a violent stalker obsessed with Reese Witherspoon.
 This is perhaps the definitive obsessive boyfriend movie.

-• The Cable Guy (1996) is a dark comedy from Ben Stiller.
+• The Cable Guy (1996) a dark comedy from Ben Stiller.
 Jim Carrey plays stalker Chip Douglas, a cable guy who really wants to be best friends with his client.
-Not a horror movie by any stretch, but still about a stalker.

 • Greta (2017) this film showcases a female to female friendship stalker dynamic.